"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Samantha Margles

-Director of Financial Aid & Affordability and Assistant Director of Admissions
+Director of Financial Aid & Affordability and Associate Director of Admissions

 smargles@friendsseminary.org